Sex shop, cinema and entertainment venue licence

 King George V Road

+We would always advise that in the event of a complaint the first contact is made with the trader by you preferably in the form a letter with proof of delivery.
 If that has not worked, if you are located in the UK, Adviceguide UK will give you advice.
 From outside the UK contact the UK European Consumer Centre.

 Licence holders may at any time apply to the authority for a variation of the terms, conditions or restrictions in their licence.

 Any person objecting to an application to grant, renew or transfer a licence may give written notice of their objection to the relevant authority, stating the grounds of the objection, within 28 days of the date of the application.